Diary of The First Great Story Part 1

 We were fortunate enough to be awake at a great learning time to watch the Perseverance land on Mars.
 This was a fabulous link to the First Great Story.

 We had some great discussions about team work, scientists, engineers, and how long it takes for images to get back to Earth.
 I loved the NASA coverage of this event.

 After we had watched the landing and cheered at the success of the team I printed off my fact sheet on Mars from the Planet Research Projects .
 This led to a great discussion on whether humans had landed on Mars and how when people do land on Mars they could look drill for minerals and what safety precautions they would need to take.

 My son was talking lots about dirt and "writing the numbers."
 I thought he meant the numbers in the fact sheet we had read.

 It turns out I was wrong!
 He was more interested in recreating the numbers he had seen scrolling across the screen like in the landing.

-Stay Tuned for the next bit of our adventure
+You can read the next bit of our adventure here